Naucratis: Ancient sources

 Herodotus stated that "Amasis was partial to the Greeks, and among other favors which he granted them, gave to such as liked to settle in Egypt the city of Naucratis for their residence."
 Notice that he says "gave the city (πόλῐν)," which seems to indicate the existence (now borne out by archaeological evidence) of a "city" already there.
-This older city, settlement more likely, was no doubt small and inhabited by a mix of native Egyptians, Greeks and possibly even Phoenicians.
-Thus it seems the city was turned over to the Greeks, "chartered," in the years immediately following 570 BC.
+This older city was probably a small settlement inhabited by a mix of native Egyptians, Greeks and possibly even Phoenicians.
+Thus it seems the city was "chartered" to the Greeks soon after 570 BC.
 The earlier date of c.
-625 BC put forward by archaeologists may be the actual establishment of a settlement at the site.
+625 BC put forward by archaeologists may be the original establishment of a settlement at the site.

 Amasis indeed converted Naucratis into a major treaty-port and commercial link with the west.
-This was done most likely as a means to contain the Greeks and concentrate their activities in one place under his control.
-It became not the colony of any particular city-state but an emporion (trading post) similar to Al Mina, the largest market port of north Syria.
+This was done most likely as a means to contain Greeks activities in one place under his control.
+It became not the colony of any particular city-state but an open emporion (trading post) similar to Al Mina in north Syria.

 According to Herodotus the walled shrine known as the Hellenion was a co-operative enterprise financed by nine eastern Greek cities: